MiahDrao97/iter_z/README.md

 Be sure to call `deinit()` after you are done.
 A pointer must be created since we're creating a lightweight closure: The args need to be stored on the allocated object.
-If this is a one-time call that's local in a function, see `selectNoAlloc()`.
+If this is a one-time call that's local in a function, see `selectStatic()`.
 ```zig
 const Allocator = @import("std").mem.Allocator;